-I’m scraping the bottom of the barrel here with “Zooropa.”
+In my quest to revamp and improve U2’s albums, I’m scraping the bottom of the barrel with Zooropa and Pop.

 What’s wrong with these two albums?
 U2 essentially took the ball that they created with Achtung, Baby and ran with it all the way to the mixing board.
 It’s full of weird sounds, techno beats and lyrics that don’t seem to be thought out at all (“Some days are dry, some days are leaky / Some days come clean, other days are sneaky…” WTF?).

 I won’t even try to assign meaning or interpretation to the choices I made for this revised album.
 I just know that listening to them didn’t make me hurl.
 No “Daddy’s Gonna Pay for Your Crashed Car.”
 No “Some Days Are Better Than Others,” both titles that sound straight out of a car insurance commercial.
 The songs on this compilation are, in essence, the least objectionable songs on the two albums.